Beautiful Gardens of Provence: Visitor Guide

 ©Vaucluse Dreamer

 Visiting this garden is a delight for the senses, especially in late May and early June when the roses bloom.
 The garden has 600 varieties of ancient and modern roses.
 There is also a “dry” garden, home to various species (and varieties) of plants adapted to cold weather and drought conditions.
-Trees, shrubs, and other flowering plants complete the landscaping and create a tranquil retreat with lush greenery and captivating floral displays.
+Trees, shrubs, and other flowering plants complete the landscaping, creating a tranquil retreat with lush greenery and captivating floral displays.

 Contact Information: